St. Viator High School: Academics

 The school requires students to complete a fixed number of community service hours in order to graduate.
 Starting with the class of 2010, students are required to complete 25 community service hours in one year which adds up to 100 service hours for the 4 years.

-In 2008, Saint Viator was named a blue ribbon school by the U.S. Department of Education.
+In 2008, Saint Viator was named a Blue Ribbon School by the United States Department of Education.
 It was one of only three private high schools in the country to be recognized as blue ribbon schools.
 Again in 2014, the school was recognized as a blue ribbon school.
 This time around it was only one of six private high schools in the nation and the only high school in the Archdiocese of Chicago to be recognized.
 Since 1996, numerous students from Saint Viator have achieved a 36 on the American College Test, the ACT.
 In 2016-17, nine students were named National Merit Commended Scholars, five were named National Merit Semi-Finalists, and three were named National Merit Finalists.

-Saint Viator was subsequently named a blue ribbon school in 2024, it was one of only five private high schools in the country to be recognized as blue ribbon school.
-This marks the third time the school has been recognized as a blue ribbon school.
+Saint Viator was subsequently named a Blue Ribbon School in 2024, it was one of only five private high schools in the country to be recognized as a Blue Ribbon School.
+This marks the third time the school has been recognized as a Blue Ribbon School.

 Extracurricular activities

 Saint Viator offers various academic and leadership societies, such as National Honor Society, Ambassador's Club, Justice League, Math Club, Science Club, The Justice League, Film Club, Champions Club, Anime Club, Students Against Destructive Decisions (SADD), Yearbook, Viator Voice (newspaper), Recycling Corps, Link Crew, Tech Crew and Student Council; foreign language clubs; DECA, and Scholastic Bowl.
-There are also many performing ensembles offered: the Winter Musical (established in 1967), the Fall Play, Concert Band, Symphonic Band, Jazz Band, Musical Pit Orchestra, Pep Band, Concert Choir, Treble Choir, Chamber Singers, Music Ministry, and Orchesis.
+There are also many performing ensembles offered: the Winter Musical (established in 1967), the Fall Play, Concert Band, Symphonic Band, Jazz Band, Musical Pit Orchestra, Pep Band, Concert Choir, Treble Choir, Chamber Singers, Music Ministry, Orchesis and Notably Chess Club which was started by Aiden Confeurto.

 Athletics

-For most sports, Saint Viator plays in the East Suburban Catholic Conference; for swimming and water polo, the Metro Catholic Aquatics Conference.
+For most sports, Saint Viator plays in the Chicago Catholic League and Girls Catholic Athletic Conference; for swimming and water polo, the Metro Catholic Aquatics Conference.
 The Saint Viator hockey team plays in both the Chicago Catholic Hockey League and the Scholastic Hockey League.
-Saint Viator's athletics have been a very prosperous school in some of their athletic teams.
+Saint Viator's athletics have had success with some of their athletic teams.
 Taking top 3 almost every year in their conference.
-Soccer is one of these teams being one of few schools with the highest number of state appearances.
+Soccer is one of these teams, being one of few schools with the highest number of state appearances.

 The following teams have placed in the top four of their respective sports in state tournaments sponsored by the Illinois High School Association: